Can Pool Stabilizer Go Bad? Shelf Life & Storage Guide

 Moisture Prevention

 Keep stabilizer in its original sealed container until use.
 If you must transfer it, use airtight plastic containers with tight-fitting lids.
-Consider adding desiccant packets to large containers in humid climates, but ensure they can't accidentally get mixed with the chemical.
+In extremely humid climates, consider using a dehumidifier in the storage area rather than adding desiccant packets to containers, as packets can break and contaminate the chemical.

 Separation from Other Chemicals